 Reuters/ Port Louis

-So far veterinarians have examined only two of the mammals' carcasses, which bore signs of injury but no trace of oil in their bodies, according to preliminary autopsy results.
+So far veterinarians have examined only two of the dolphins, which bore signs of injury but no trace of hydrocarbons in their bodies, according to preliminary autopsy results.

 The autopsy on the first two was conducted by the government-run Albion Fisheries Research Centre.